QFPay/QFPAY_Oversea/README.md

 # Table of Contents
 ## Introduction
-This documentation is for QFPAY oversea integration.
+This documentation is for QFPAY oversea integration（Chengdu Version）.

 To invoke the payment interface for example ,the URL is :https://osqt.qfpay.com/trade/v1/payment